ASantosMorales/EMNIST/README.md

 #### 2.4 Histogram of Oriented Gradients (HOG)

-The Histogram of Oriented Gradients is getting in this section.
-The numbesr of bins is 12 (i.e. "\\pi") and the image is divided by 4 to perfom the analysis.
-The outcome is a vector [1 x 48] for each image.
-Is assumed that this vector itself could be a features vector.
+The HOG is getting in this section.
+The numbesr of bins is 12 (i.e. pi/6, pi/3, ..., 2pi) and the image is divided by 4 quadrants to perfom the analysis.
+In the next image is possible to see the HOG description of the three number.

 ![alt text](https://github.com/ASantosMorales/EMNIST/blob/master/HOG_description.jpeg)

+Finally the outcome feature-vector is a vector [1 x 48] for each image (12 bins x 4 quadrants).

 Support link: https://docs.opencv.org/3.1.0/dd/d3b/tutorial_py_svm_opencv.html (In this link a deeply explanation can be found)